origin

 Maxendorf (6)

-planted varieties: Zweigelt, Cabernet Sauvignon
+Planted varieties: Zweigelt, Cabernet Sauvignon

-soil: profound clay soil with black cotton soil
+Soil: profound clay soil with black cotton soil

 Maxendorf is a sunken town and belongs to Ketzelsdorf.
 Small streams run through this valley – best conditions for Zweigelt and Cabernet Sauvignon.